The Ugliest Buildings You’ll See in South Dakota, Iowa, and Minnesota

-One building in the Tri-State area was deemed so homely that it landed in the top ten of the ugliest in the U.S.
+You've probably driven by them hundreds of times.
+One building in the Tri-State area is so homely that it landed in the top ten.

 The Frederick R. Weisman Art Museum, on the University of Minnesota campus in Minneapolis, is the ninth ugliest in the nation according to this list.